snowyu/get-contributors.js/README.md

                         Default: yes, --no-write to disable it.
   -e, --fields          The output fields name, separate via comma.
 Default: "name,github"
                         * name: the user name
+                        * email: the user email address the user can have many emails, see contributors configuration.
                         * github: the github user name(it could be used as a user id)
                         * commits: the commits count of this contributor
                         * percent: the percentage with the contribution